ConsolesandCasks/CGB-BTDT/README.md

 ### IR Circuit

 The IR circuit is identical to OEM and the OEM parts can be reused.
-I've also tested an available off-the-shelf IR LED and IR phototransistor that work as drop-in replacements.
+I've also tested an available off-the-shelf IR LED and IR photodiode that work as drop-in replacements.
 I have not yet tested the overall reliability of those components, only that they function.
 It is possible that some adjustments to the other passive components in the circuit would improve performance.

 ## BOM
 TBD